Danny Kaspar: Stephen F. Austin (2000–2013)

 In 2000, Kaspar returned to Stephen F. Austin to be head coach, having previously been an assistant coach from 1983 to 1986.
 Kaspar had a 246–141 record at Stephen F. Austin.
 Stephen F. Austin had six seasons with 20 or more wins under Kaspar's tenure, four regular season Southland Conference championships, and made the 2009 NCAA tournament after winning the Southland tournament that year.
 Additionally, Stephen F. Austin appeared in the National Invitation Tournament in 2008 and 2013.

 Texas State (2013–2020)

 Kaspar became head coach at Texas State in 2013.
 Texas State finished 8–23 in Kaspar's first season.
-In seven seasons he has compiled a 119-109 record and lead his team to two CollegeInsider.com Postseason Tournament appearances.
+In seven seasons he has compiled a 119–109 record and lead his team to two CollegeInsider.com Postseason Tournament appearances.
 In June 2020, Kaspar was placed under investigation by the university after former player Jaylen Shead stated Kaspar dropped "a series of N-bombs around African-American players."
+Shead went on to reveal several of the racially charged remarks aimed at his African-American and European players, including saying that Shead was "running like the cops are behind him" during drills, telling another Black player he would be working at Popeyes due to his grades, and threatening to deport a European player if he kept "messing up."
 On September 22, 2020, Kaspar announced his resignation from Texas State.